faithkane3/storytelling/storytelling_notes.md

 - **Simple to Access and Easy to Use.**
     -  Just as in direct marketing, the key is to test, test, test.
 As you gain experience and learn what marketers are using, you can enhance the actual dashboard as well as your distribution approach.

+#### Recommended Dashboard Creation Readings

+- This is a well known primer on dashboards.
+What’s very nice about it is that there are a series of checklists that someone can use to ensure that their dashboard is ready to be presented.Juice Analytics, A Guide to Creating Dashboards People Love to Use, https://static1.squarespace.com/static/52f42657e4b0b3416ff6b831/t/5310292ce4b08d35a87c9426/1393568044420/Guide_to_Dashboard_Design.pdf

+- A Tableau centric perspective on how to create dashboards.
+It’s shorter  than the Juice Analytics one so it’s not quite as thorough, but it’s very  helpful to have the Tableau perspective.
+Top 5 Best Practices for creating effective dashboards, https://www.tableau.com/sites/default/files/whitepapers/dashboards-for-financial-services.pdf

+- Kanter’s piece is very short and very nice because it has the perfect  distillation of the essentials of dashboard design.
+I recommend  bookmarking this.
+It is an older piece, but still very relevant.
+Kanter, Beth.
+Dashboard Design Principles, http://www.bethkanter.org/dashboard-design/

+- Another short and sweet post that is more audience-centric than Kanter’s.
+5 Key Principles of a Good Dashboard Design That We Need to Know: https://www.netsolutions.com/insights/good-dashboard-design-principles/

 ### Tableau Calculated Fields and KPIs
 -